 The percentage of the population aged 16 or over with a ‘No – Never worked’ response to this question increased from 10.3% (147,000) in Census 2011 to 13.4% (203,000) in Census 2021.
 This appeared high when put in the context of a growing labour market.

 To examine the ‘Ever worked’ response further, comparisons were made to a similar question in Labour Force Survey (LFS).
 The percentages of the population aged 16 to 64 with a ‘Never had paid employment’ response to the LFS (January to March) in 2021 and 2022 were 12.4% (144,000) and (152,000) 13.0%.
 When the Census 2021 ‘No – Never worked’ responses are limited to those aged 16 to 64 the equivalent percentage is 12.3% (146,000).
 Therefore, the Census 2021 ‘Ever worked’ results are broadly consistent with LFS results from a similar question.
-More detail on the LFS and additional years for ‘Never had paid employment’ results are available to download as a table on the NISRA website (Excel 25.6KB).
+More detail on the LFS and additional years for ‘Never had paid employment’ results (Excel, 26 KB) are available to download from the NISRA website.

 However, where individuals with a ‘No – Never worked’ response in Census 2021 could be linked to previous census responses, it showed that around 55,000 of the 203,000 that responded ‘No – Never worked’ in Census 2021 had previously given information stating that they were either working or had previously worked.
 So while the Census 2021 responses are similar to LFS, there is still some evidence to suggest an issue.